-Alan Bergman – Perhaps surprising, but some paddlers find entering and exiting a kayak the most difficult parts of kayaking.
+Alan Bergman – Perhaps surprising, but some paddlers find entering and exiting a kayak the most difficult parts of kayaking especially if it is their first time using kayak rentals.
 I have seen fellow kayakers successfully navigate their way six or seven miles through somewhat turbulent, choppy water, only to tumble out as they’re pulling up on land.

 Kayakers most often enter their boats either on a sandy beach or alongside a dock.
 Both sometimes require the grace of a ballerina and the balance of a tightrope walker.
 The most important rule, which applies both to shoreline and dock entries, is to get your butt down as quickly as possible.
 Once your center-of-gravity is low, your chances of getting wet diminish significantly.